SinanMtl/vue-focus-keyboard/README.md

 ## Installation and usage

-Install rate component for your project
+Install the Vue Focus Keyboard component for your project

 ```bash
 npm install vue-focus-keyboard --save
 ```

-Then, add Vue Focus Keyboard into your app
+Then, add component into your app

 ```javascript
 import FocusKeyboard from 'vue-focus-keyboard';